-Enjoy views of the lake, have an ice cream if you’re travelling at a warm season, stop at souvenir shops along the way or have a meal at one of the waterfront cafes.
+Enjoy views of the lake and have an ice cream if you’re travelling at a warm season.
+Stop at one of the souvenir shops along the way or have a meal at a waterfront cafe.

 There is a city museum just before the Marktplatz at Seestrasse 56.
 You can visit it to learn about the history of Hallstatt town and its surrounding area.

 Across the Seestrasse from the museum is Janu sports shop.
 The shop is a place of interest because there is a small archaeological area beneath the shop.
 The archaeological remains have been discovered during construction works under the shop and now are on display at the shop undergrounds (the access is free).